rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/cache-operations.rst

 .. c:function:: void     __cache_l2_512k   (void)

     Sets the L2 memory to 512K bytes cache and the remainder of SRAM as scratchpad.
-    Only available is total L2 space is >= 1MB.
+    Only available if total L2 space is >= 1MB.

 ..
 Note:: The function __cache_l2_512k is not available on the AM57 platform.